-standing from an aesthetic viewpoint and, where appropriate, in harmony with adjacent building design? d.
-Does the development successfully cope with the physical limitations of the site? e.
-Does the project relate well to the 2 existing and proposed street system so that traffic problems are not created or intensified?
-Is internal circulation adequate? f.
+1 b.
+Does the development blend well with complimentary adjacent land uses, either existing or proposed in the Comprehensive Plan?
+1 c.
+Are the building elevation designs out- standing from an aesthetic viewpoint and, where appropriate, in harmony with adjacent building design?
+1 d.
+Does the development successfully cope with the physical limitations of the site?
+2 e.
+Does the project relate well to the traffic problems are not created or intensified?
+Is internal circulation adequate 1 f.
 Does the open space on the site exceed 40% of the site?
 Is it usable?
-Is it well integrated with the overall site design so as to be convenient for use by residents? g.
-Will an increased density in this development 1 adversely affect public facilities, public utilities, or public services? h.
-Does the development help to implement the goals of the Comprehensive Plan?
-1
+Is it well integrated with the overall site design so as to be convenient for use by residents?
+1 Total Points = Percent Density Bonus to be Granted

-110.0 PLANNING COMISSION
+110.0 PLANNING COMMISSION